-Mr W's complaint was referred to the Financial Ombudsman Service in August 2020.
+Mr W's complaint was referred to the Financial Ombudsman Service in January 2021.
 While it was awaiting an initial assessment, Options told us that it considered it had been made out of time under our rules.
 Its reasoning was Mr W had raised his complaint more than six years after applying for his SIPP - and when he applied, he had signed a declaration confirming he understood he would be losing a secure pension for life, that the decision was his and if he had any concerns he shouldn't proceed.
 So, Options felt at the point Mr W raised his complaint, he had been aware for more than three years that by transferring he was losing a secure pension for life and may suffer a loss as a result.

 Prior to Options' jurisdiction objection, we had asked Mr W when he first became aware he may have cause for complaint about Options.
-Mr W explained that he wasn't aware there were any issues with his pension until he received correspondence in 2018 informing him that his funds were suspended.
-He didn't realise there was anything he could do until a friend told him he might be able to complain.
+He explained that he contacted his representative around October 2020 to raise a complaint as others around him were bringing similar complaints.
+This prompted him to investigate his own pension transfer.